Board of Directors

 Stock Broker, Edward Jones (ret), small business owner (ret); Col., U.S. Air Force (ret)

-Roger served 26 years in the United States Air Force, including operational tours as a B-52 navigator/radar navigator and F-4 Weapons systems officer.
+Roger served 26 years in the Air Force, including operational tours as a B-52 navigator/radar navigator and F-4 Weapons systems officer.
 His flying career included combat missions in Southeast Asia.
 Roger says “serving on the Fisher House Board is an opportunity to help veterans and their families who gave so unselfishly to their country.”

 Kenneth R. Schieler